smpetersgithub/AdvancedSQLPuzzles/Database Writings/readme.md

 ### Database Writings
-In this repository you will find my musing and writings on various database topics.
+In this repository you will find my musings on various database topics.